isomerpages/nlb-biblioasia/_podcast/Episode 4/Transcript.md

 Another one of my favourites.
 I seem to be liking all these foods that have <i>belacan</i> in it.

 Toffa  <br>
-Yeah, some people don't know that these foods have <i>belacan</i> in it...
+Yeah, some people don't know that these foods have <i>belacan</i> in it.

 Jimmy  <br>
 Because it's not stated, right?
-I mean, <i>sambal belacan</i> you know, but <i>asam pedas</i>... it does not announce it as <i>belacan</i>.
+I mean, <i>sambal belacan</i> you know, but <i>asam pedas</i> does not announce itself as <i>belacan</i>.

 Toffa  <br>
-Sometimes your satay sauce...
+Sometimes your satay sauce.
 Some people like to add a bit of <i>belacan</i> to give that added richness, the umami taste to the satay sauce.

 Jimmy  <br>
 Okay, so this is what I need to do when I cook then.
 I need to start using <i>belacan</i> more.